dijkstracula/solvent/paper/report.md

 ## Summary

-Dependent type reconstruction is an impossibilty if careful constraints are not placed on the type system.
+Dependent type reconstruction is an impossibility if careful constraints are not placed on the type system.
 Leveraging SMT for discharging subtyping checks lets us maintain all the properties of simple polymorphic type systems while increasing expressiveness.
 We retain soundness -- certainly the most important